 Synthesis takes in RTL and timing constraints and generates an optimized netlist that is functionally equivalent to the RTL.
 In general, the synthesis tool can take any legal RTL and create the logic for it.
-Synthesis requires realistic timing constraints, as described in Working with Constraints in Chapter 3 and Baselining the Design in Chapter 5.
+Synthesis requires realistic timing constraints.